 With great interest in tea ceremony, Tachibana brings his obsession of “ocha” to all aspects of the course.
 When guests are seated, they will first be offered an “issen” (the first course in Japanese tea ceremony) of Fukuoka Yame Dento Hongyokuro (known as the “king of green teas”).
 In a teapot set into the center of the counter, it is brewed with “Ougaku” water from the Tarumizu Kagoshima natural hot springs, for a tea characterized by a deep umami and aroma.
 In addition, dishes that make use of this tea are also offered, and at the end of the course, Mr. Tachibana’s matcha will be served.

 The atmosphere of the live performance at the counter is another attraction, and the soup stock used is prepared in front of the guests with shavings from bluefin tuna and two types of bonito so that they can enjoy the unparalleled flavor of the stock when it is freshly prepared.
 Also, sashimi is offered in an impactful large bowl.
 Upon a bed of ice, bluefin tuna from the Ota market and seasonal seafood from Tsukiji market are served.

 The dinnerwares used are mainly works from contemporary artists such as Mr. Sakurei Okamoto.
 The clean and fresh atmosphere inside the restaurant, with its traditional finished plaster walls, features a chic black cork counter with 8 seats, and a private room for 4 guests.
-It can be used in a wide variety of settings, including dining for one, anniversaries, dates, or business dinners.
-It is a remarkable shop, where one can taste Japanese culture in a relaxing space.
+It can be used in a wide variety of settings, including anniversaries, dates, or business dinners.
+It is a remarkable restaurant, where one can taste Japanese culture in a relaxing space.